-- IV.C.8.
-Fellows must receive instruction in practice management relevant to the - subspecialty interventional cardiology.
-(Detail) - IV.C.9.
-Fellows must participate in clinical case conferences, journal clubs, research conferences, and morbidity and mortality or quality improvement conferences.
+IV.C.7.c) Fellows must receive instruction in practice management relevant to the subspecialty interventional cardiology.
 (Detail)

 Subspecialty-Specific Background and Intent: Instruction in practice management can include the organization and financing of clinical practice, including personnel and business management, scheduling, billing and coding procedures, telephone and telemedicine management, and maintenance of an appropriate confidential patient record system.